OpenWaterFoundation/owf-learn-qgis/mkdocs-project/docs/install-qgis/install-qgis.md

 The first of these options will result in files being installed in `C:\OSGeo4W64`, whereas the second option will install into `C:\Program Files\...`.
-Note that the [Open Water Foundation GeoProcessor software](http://learn.openwaterfoundation.org/owf-app-geoprocessor-python-doc-user/) installation currently assumes the `C:\OSGeo4W64` installation.
+Note that the [Open Water Foundation GeoProcessor software](http://learn.openwaterfoundation.org/owf-app-geoprocessor-python-doc-user/) installation currently will use the stand-alone installation if found on a computer before trying to use the `C:\OSGeo4W64` installation version.

 The ***Express Install*** approach is recommended to install the latest software.
 The ***Advanced Install*** approach can be used to install older versions of the software including QGIS 2.x long term release (old LTR);